General Program Requirements:

 The doctoral dissertation is an original theory-based research study that makes a significant contribution to the fields of public health and epidemiology.
 It should expand existing knowledge and demonstrate the student's mastery of research design methods and advanced statistical techniques, particularly within the field of epidemiology.
 The research should be rigorous, while upholding the ethics and standards of the field.
 It is expected that the study will result in publication and presentation to professional audiences.

 To fulfill the dissertation requirement, students must prepare and orally defend the final dissertation in a public meeting.
-Students should present their plans for publishing their dissertation as part of their defense.
-Students must be enrolled continuously for at least 3 credits of dissertation research until their dissertation is successfully defended.
-The Graduate School requires a minimum of 6 credits for the dissertation experience.
+Students present their plans for publishing their dissertation as part of their defense.
+Students must be enrolled continuously in EPBI 9999 until their dissertation is successfully defended.
+The Graduate School requires a minimum of 2 credits for the dissertation experience.
 Students must be enrolled in the term that they graduate.

 The Dissertation Examining Committee (DEC) consists of the DAC plus at least one additional external reviewer.
 The external reviewer must be doctorally prepared.
 If this person is not a member of the Temple University Graduate Faculty, s/he must be approved by the Director of Graduate Studies, the Dean of the College, and the Graduate School to take part in the final dissertation examination.
 The DEC evaluates the student’s written dissertation and oral defense, including the student’s ability to articulate orally the research question; methodological approach; primary findings; interpretation of the findings; and implications for theory, research, and practice.
 The DEC votes to pass or fail the dissertation and the defense at the conclusion of the public presentation.

-If a student needs to change a member of a committee, the new member must be approved by the Director of Graduate Studies and registered with the Graduate School.
+If a student needs to change a member of a committee, the new member must be approved by the Graduate Program Director and registered with the Graduate School.

-Students who are preparing to defend their dissertation should confirm a time and date with their DEC and work with the Department of Epidemiology and Biostatistics’s administrative assistant to secure a room.
+Students who are preparing to defend their dissertation should confirm a time and date with their DEC and work with the Department of Epidemiology and Biostatistics’s department coordinator to secure a room.
 This should be done at least one month in advance of the proposed date.
-The administrative assistant arranges the time, date, and room within two working days.
+The department coordinator arranges the time, date, and room within two working days.
 After the time, date, and room are secured, the student must send to the Graduate School a completed "Announcement of Dissertation Defense" form, found in TUportal under the Tools tab within “University Forms.”
 This must be submitted at least 10 working days before the defense.
 The department posts flyers announcing the defense, and the Graduate School lists the defense on its website.